zawachte/inspektor-gadget/docs/gadgets/fsslower.md

 fsslower shows open, read, write and fsync operations slower than a threshold

 The following parameters are supported:
-- filesystem: Which filesystem to trace [btrfs, ext4, nfs, xfs]
+- type: Which filesystem to trace [btrfs, ext4, nfs, xfs]
 - minlatency: Min latency to trace, in ms. (default 10)

 ### Example CR